 1. Make some lists 📋

 Lists are a worried person's best friend and ticking things off can feel like dropping weights off your shoulder.
-If you’re not sure what you should be listing, look here at our handy halls checklist.
-This will walk you through all the essential items you need to bring with you to halls.

 2. Get on top of your finances 💸